mattwebhub/p2p-server/infra/DEPLOYMENT.md

-# P2P Game Backend Kubernetes Deployment Guide
+# P2P Backend Kubernetes Deployment Guide

-This guide provides instructions for deploying the P2P Game Backend API to a Kubernetes cluster.
+This guide provides instructions for deploying the P2P Backend API to a Kubernetes cluster.

 ## Prerequisites

 - Kubernetes cluster with NGINX Ingress Controller
 - `kubectl` configured to access your cluster
 - Access to GitHub Container Registry (ghcr.io)
-- DNS configured for your domain (api.game.example.com and ws.game.example.com)
+- DNS configured for your domain (api.webserver.example.com and ws.webserver.example.com)

 ## Deployment Structure